 Not all disaster recovery scenarios involve calamities such as hurricanes, floods, earthquakes, or terrorist attacks.
 Disruptions are more likely to involve public-grid power outages, network outages, transit failures, simple human error, or system failures.
 In these cases, organizations simply want employees to communicate effectively during temporary work disruptions.
 It is important that IT managers not lose sight of the more mundane incidents that can disrupt business operations.

 To help IT executives understand their options, the full report analyzes the percentage of organizations outsourcing disaster recovery capabilities (frequency), the scope of work outsourced (level), and the change in the amount of work being outsourced (trend).
 We also present success rates for the cost and service experiences and show how these trends differ by organization size and sector.
 We also discuss the elements that every disaster recovery plan should contain.

 This Research Byte is a brief overview of our report on this subject, Disaster Recovery Outsourcing Trends and Customer Experience.
-The full report is available at no charge for Avasant clients, or it may be purchased by non-clients directly from our website (click for pricing).
+The full report is available at no charge for Avasant Research subscribers, or it may be purchased by non-subscribers directly from our website (click for pricing).